Aniol0012/Aniol0012/README.md

 ## About me

-Engineering student at University of Lleida (UDL).
+Computer Science student at University of Lleida ([UDL](https://udl.cat)), Spain.
 Passionate about coding and teamwork.
 You can also check my repos [here](https://github.com/Aniol0012?tab=repositories).

 ## 💻 Things I code with